skyfe79/swift-book/TSPL.docc/LanguageGuide/Initialization.md

 }
 var f = Fahrenheit()
 print("The default temperature is \(f.temperature)° Fahrenheit")
-// Prints "The default temperature is 32.0° Fahrenheit"
+// "The default temperature is 32.0° Fahrenheit" 출력
 ```

 <!--